 Black & White

 Black & White is exactly what it sounds like.
-This texture pack renders the world of Minecraft in shades of fetching grey.
+This texture pack renders the world of Minecraft in shades of fetching gray.
 The water, lava, and a few trees (not sure why) remain in color, though.
 These give off a sort of Sin City aesthetic.
 It’s pretty cool.

 No, this isn’t the game.
 However, somebody did make an HD texture pack based off of Bethesda’s latest smash hit.
 It looks a lot like LB Photo Realism, but not quite as good.